Diocese of Baton Rouge: 1800 to 1961

+In 1923, the Franciscan Missionaries of Our Lady opened the Our Lady of the Lake Sanitarium in Baton Rouge.
+It is today FMOL Health | Our Lady of the Lake.
+At the same time, the Franciscans opened a school of nursing at the hospital.
+It is today the Franciscan Missionaries of Our Lady University.

 1961 to 1974

-On July 22, 1961, Pope John XXIII erected the Roman Catholic Diocese of Baton Rouge, taking its territory from the Roman Catholic Archdiocese of New Orleans.
+On July 22, 1961, Pope John XXIII erected the Diocese of Baton Rouge, taking its territory from the Roman Catholic Archdiocese of New Orleans.
 He named Auxiliary Bishop Robert E. Tracy of the Diocese of Lafayette in Louisiana as the first bishop of Baton Rouge.
 Tracy designated St. Joseph Church as the cathedral church of the new diocese.
 When he took office, the new diocese had a Roman Catholic population 164,476 out of a total population of 464,904, as reported in the 1960 U.S. census.

 Tracy established a consultative process as an integral part of the diocesan administration, and encouraged greater participation by the laity in governing the diocese.
-He also oversaw the construction of the Catholic Life Center and the renovation of St. Joseph Cathedral.
+He also oversaw the construction of the Catholic Life Center in Baton Rouge and the renovation of St. Joseph Cathedral.
 In 1967, Tracy became the first American bishop to publish a financial statement for his diocese.
-In 1972, he established a committee for the regulation of allowing remarried Catholics to receive the sacraments, saying, "The Church has a pastoral responsibility of healing and forgiveness".
+In 1972, he established a committee to regulation the provision of sacraments to remarried Catholics.

 1974 to 1983

 After Tracy retired in 1974, Pope Paul VI named Joseph V. Sullivan of the Roman Catholic Diocese of Kansas City-Saint Joseph as the second bishop of Baton Rouge.
-In February 1979, he refused to allow theologian Charles Curran, whom Sullivan denounced as "heretical" and "not in accord with Catholic teaching", to speak at the Catholic Campus Ministry at Louisiana State University in Baton Rouge.
-After he removed the Claretian Fathers from the chaplaincy at Louisiana State University in March 1979, 51 priests filed a list of grievances with the Holy See.
+In February 1979, he refused to allow the theologian Charles Curran, whom Sullivan called "heretical" and "not in accord with Catholic teaching", to speak at the Catholic Campus Ministry at Louisiana State University (LSU) in Baton Rouge.
+After Sullivan removed the Claretian Fathers from the chaplaincy at LSU in March 1979, 51 priests filed a list of grievances with the Holy See.

 In February 1981, Sullivan issued a pastoral letter in which he declared that ministries to divorced and remarried Catholics "may not witness, explicitly or implicitly, that the living Church condones the marital lifestyle of those living in an invalid marriage."
-He also promoted Catholic education, establishing elementary schools and planning for a new high school.
 Sullivan died in 1982.

 1983 to 2018

-In 1983, Pope John Paul II named Auxiliary Bishop Stanley Joseph Ott of the Roman Catholic Archdiocese of New Orleans as the third bishop of Baton Rouge.
-During his nine-year tenure, he encouraged the increased participation of the laity in diocesan affairs, and promoted the ecumenical movement by engaging with leaders of other religions.
-He also oversaw a major reorganization of the Presbyteral Council and other diocesan structures.

-After Ott died in 1992, John Paul II named Auxiliary Bishop Alfred C. Hughes of the Roman Catholic Archdiocese of Boston in 1993 as the next bishop of Baton Rouge.
+In 1983, Pope John Paul II named Auxiliary Bishop Stanley Joseph Ott of New Orleans as the third bishop of Baton Rouge.
+After Ott died in 1992, John Paul II named Auxiliary Bishop Alfred C. Hughes of the Archdiocese of Boston in 1993 as the next bishop of Baton Rouge.

+Our Lady of the Lake Regional Medical Center in 2000 purchased Riverview Medical Center in Gonzales.
+It is today Our Lady of the Lake St. Elizabeth.
 The pope in 2001 appointed Hughes as coadjutor archbishop of New Orleans and named Auxiliary Bishop Robert Muench of New Orleans as Hughes' successor in Baton Rouge.
-Muench retired in 2018.
+Muench retired as bishop of Baton Rouge in 2018.

 The current bishop of Baton Rouge is Michael Duca, formerly bishop of the Diocese of Shreveport.
 He was named bishop by Pope Francis in 2018.